 The game is free to play and definitely feels a bit more unique with traits to upgrade and more exploration to find resources and items.
 While you wait for the next main Doom installment to launch into the market, we recommend giving this game a download.

 #3 Streets of Rage Remake

 Streets of Rage is a Sega classic that first released back in 1991.
-This is a beat ‘em up title which has only received three installments and despite its popularity, the development studio has yet to go back and bring out a new release or remake.
+This is a beat ‘em up title which has four installments, one of which just released in 2020 called Streets of Rage 4.
 Essentially, this series allowed cooperative gameplay where players are tasked with cleaning up the streets of criminal thugs and gangs.

 A team that went under the name Bomber Games decided to remake the game from the ground up while giving players over a hundred stages and a wider cast of playable character.
 Likewise, one of the elements that players fondly remember from the Streets of Rage titles is the soundtrack and that area was not going to be left out by Bomber Games as they had five musicians create over seventy tracks for the game.

 Because this was an ambitious project there have been past reports that Bomber Games got in contact with Sega to receive a thumbs up on the project production.
 Apparently, Sega didn’t have a problem until the title actually released.

 Days after the project launched Sega hit the developers with a cease and desist forcing the game to be taken down.
 This had to sting for the team that spent nearly a decade to produce the remake.
 However, because the game was released prior to the take down notice, gamers have been keeping the game alive online but you’ll have to look a little harder for it.